tothenew/pennypincher/docs/setup_through_docker.md

 ## Other Configuration

-You can edit the [docker-compose.yml] file to provide more configuration details like-
+You can edit the [docker-compose.yml](../docker-compose.yml) file to provide more configuration details.
+If you wish to receive the report on slack, update the values of channel_name, slack_token and set the reporting_platform = slack

 ```bash
     environment: